GabrUelRodrigues/python_timelapse_recorder/README.md

 # Python Timelapse Recorder
 ## Timelapse screen recorder made using Python

 This project is a simple timelapse screen recorder made using PySimpleGUI, Pillow and MoviePy.
+I captures your screen after a fixed interval (in seconds) and can also render the captured images as a video file.

 ## Setup and run